tshepang/blog/content/The Triplets of Belleville (2003).md

 categories = ['movies']
 +++

-Here\'s what I wrote some years ago:
+Here's what I wrote some years ago:

-> Totally unlike anything I\'ve seen before, an extraordinary animated
+> Totally unlike anything I've seen before, an extraordinary animated
 > feature, with some superb music, magnificent characters, and amazing
-> stylistic choices, and supreme storytelling\...
-It\'s an awesome
+> stylistic choices, and supreme storytelling...
+It's an awesome
 > experience, pity it runs for less than 80 minutes.
 It carries greater
-> emotional impact than most movies I\'ve seen.
+> emotional impact than most movies I've seen.

-And here\'s what I wrote in 2010:
+And here's what I wrote in 2010:

 > That still stands except the last sentence, since the revisit brought
 > no such impact.
 Let me add that the movie is a bizarre ride (no